dzcode-io/dzcode.io/README.md

 ### Tasks (Open for changes)

-- [ ] change folder names, frontend to web, fullstack to common.
+- [x] change folder names, frontend to web, fullstack to common.
 - [ ] Move husky to sub-folders.
-- [ ] Use learna
-- [ ] Use package names as aliases
+- [x] Use package names as aliases
 - [ ] Update CI/CD
 - [ ] Check Licence issues
 - [ ] Update Packages to use the latest major versions